Important Skills for Maintenance and Janitorial Jobs

 - Record Keeping

-These advanced skills can give you an edge in getting work at companies that need more than basic cleaning.
-As part of a building maintenance team, you'll be the go-to person to work on minor repairs to structures and special maintenance projects, keeping the building whole and up to date.
+These advanced skills can give you an edge in securing work at companies that need more than basic cleaning.
+As part of a building maintenance team, you'll be the go-to person for attending to minor repairs to structures and special maintenance projects, keeping the building in good shape and carrying out timely repairs, including:

 - Finishing/Refinishing Floors